 Friday, March 29, 2019

 Rutgers Law School, Camden, New Jersey

-The protection gap is a global problem, affecting developed and developing nations and different segments of the insurance market in different ways.
-The Rutgers Center for Risk and Responsibility at Rutgers Law School Conference on The Protection Gap will address the protection gap in residential and commercial property losses and related types of losses in the United States.
+The protection gap is the difference between losses that are insured and losses that could or should be insured.
+The Rutgers Center for Risk and Responsibility at Rutgers Law School Conference on The Protection Gap in Property Insurance addressed the protection gap in residential and commercial property losses and related types of losses in the United States.